 Let’s take a quick look at how traditional CX thinking has informed how leaders and functions within an organization think about their customer experience strategies:

-As you can see above, every department and function have their own priorities, targets and metrics to fulfill their CX goals.
-With blinkers to the rest of the company, each department has a specific customer experience strategy template which they execute without seeing the bigger picture.
+As you can see above, each department and function has its own priorities, targets and metrics.
+With blinders to the rest of the company, each department is executing a specific customer experience strategy template without seeing the bigger picture.
 Instead of operating in isolation, companies need to organize all of their internal operations in new ways to evaluate and serve changing consumer needs.

 To remain relevant and compete in today’s ever-changing world, customer experience strategies need to be top of mind for every stakeholder in your business.
-From the CEO to every C-level executive and leader inside both front- and back-office functions, everyone needs to be invested in shifting their thinking about experience.
-What’s more, every person in your organization needs to be unified in their approach and 100% customer obsessed.
+From management to marketing to sales to service, everyone across front- and back-office functions needs to be invested in delivering a life-centric customer experience.

 This is a pivotal moment for the C-suite.
-Leaders who push beyond CX strategies and redefine their organizations, not just by which products or services they sell and offer, but with a life-centric approach to understanding and meeting customer needs, will emerge stronger and ignite growth in their organizations.
+Leaders who push beyond traditional CX strategies and redefine their organizations, not just by which products or services they sell and offer, but with a life-centric approach to understanding and meeting customer needs, will emerge stronger and ignite growth in their organizations.